-Tools/Reporting Outcomes/Results:

-A log is maintained by each Family Preservation Specialist and is utilized to capture and track decisions and applicable activities that occur during staffing.
-A regular review of these logs will occur and be performed by the Chief of Operations and Director of Family Preservation Services.
-The Chief of Strategy will assist with the evaluation of the diversion services and the providers in Circuit 5
+Tools/Reporting Outcomes/Results: A log is maintained by each Family Preservation Specialist and is utilized to capture and track decisions and applicable activities that occur during case transfer staffing and permanency staffings.
+A regular review of these logs will occur and be performed by the Chief of Operations and Senior Director of Family Preservation Services.
+The Chief of Strategy will assist with the evaluation of the diversion services and the providers in Circuit 5.